-This course will conduct of a critical examination of political ideologies and concepts in order to understand contemporary political movements.
-The analysis will trace ideological development since the Enlightenment commencing with liberalism and will then examine conservatism, socialism, communism, fascism, anarchism, fundamentalism, nationalism, feminism, environmentalism and the future of ideology.
-Emphasis will be to ensure that the student understands the varying ideological perspectives on the concepts of liberty, power, justice, and the relationship of individuals to the state as well as to nature.
+At the end of this course, the student will be able to compare ideological development since the Enlightenment commencing with liberalism and will then examine conservatism, socialism, communism, fascism, anarchism, fundamentalism, nationalism, feminism and environmentalism.
+The student will also be able to contrast and critique the ideological perspectives on the concepts of liberty, power, justice, and the relationship of individuals to the state as well as to nature.